ryuzee/SlideHub/README.md

 - Listing slides by category, user and so on
 - Showing slide without Flash Player
 - Showing slide vertically
-- Storing all slides in Amazon S3.
+- Storing all slides in Azure Blob Storage or Amazon S3.
 Thus terribly scalabale
 - Searching slides
 - i18n
 - Responsive design